A Digital Response – Casino Changes and Evolution in the New Normal

 Smoking and non-smoking in casinos is a polarizing topic among gamblers.
 According to Mark Gruetze, CDC Gaming Reports, ” ……this is the perfect time for casinos to add one more element to protect against another significant threat to public health.
 They should reopen totally smoke-free.”

 Over 100 casinos throughout the country have changed to 100% non-smoking indoor casinos.
 Whether casino changes like this in high competition areas will change back is yet to be seen.
 Here in New England, all nine casinos are non-smoking.
 Mohegan Sun, Foxwoods, Twin River, and Tiverton have all become 100% non-smoking.
 Massachusetts and Maine’s casinos are already non-smoking by law.

 Related Post – Reopening Smokefree: The New Normal (Updated 7/23/2020)

-Related Post – Are Smoke Free Casinos Here To Stay
+Related Post – Are Smoke-Free Casinos Here To Stay

-Casino changes and evolution means changes in casino floor footprint.
+Casino changes and evolution mean changes in casino floor footprint.
 Unused space will be converted on the casino floor.
 This will ensure that the maximum number of slot machines are available while allowing social distancing.
 In New England, for example, MGM Springfield should reformat its 2nd floor into a large slot area.
 While designed for conferences and banquets, managing Mass General across the could be used for all of that.

-Face Masks, Spacing and Plexiglass, Oh My!
+Face Masks, Spacing, and Plexiglass, Oh My!